-Hestia House opened its doors in May of 1981, and since that time has provided shelter and support for close to ten thousand families.
+Hestia House opened its doors in May of 1981, and since that time has provided shelter and support for more than ten thousand families.

 Maritime women have had to fight hard for transition houses.
 It is important to note that in Saint John, as in many areas, the establishment of a transition house was a direct response by the community to address the issue of abuse against women.